-The negative response is when you get an email that says something like Sorry, your message could not be delivered to:... followed by a reason the message could not be delivered.
-These messages are reasonably common, although many servers have stopped sending them due to Backscatter from SPAM .
+The negative response is when you get an email that says something like Sorry, your message could not be delivered to:... followed by a reason why the message could not be delivered.
+These messages are reasonably common, although many servers have stopped sending them due to Backscatter from SPAM.

 The positive delivery status notification is also becoming far less popular.
-Most email server have this option turned off as the delivery confirmation validates the address on a spammers mailing list, and this presents something of a privacy concern.
-Did the account owner authorize the mail provider to confirm their email address?.
+Most email servers have this option turned off as the delivery confirmation validates the address on a spammers mailing list, and this presents something of a privacy concern.
+Did the account owner authorize the mail provider to confirm their email address?

-'Outbox' located under 'Local folders' is a waiting area for emails that have not been sent.
+The 'Outbox', located under 'Local folders', is a waiting area for emails that have not been sent.

 How do I use the 'Outbox'?

-If you write an email and are working 'offline': either not connected to the internet or you have selected Thunderbird to work 'offline', then you will only see a 'Send Later' option and your email will be sent to the 'Outbox'.
+If you write an email and are working 'offline', either because you are not connected to the Internet or you have selected Thunderbird to work 'offline', then you will only see a 'Send Later' option and your email will be sent to the 'Outbox'.

-You can tell Thunderbird to work online or offline (not able to connect to the server).
-If you can see two blue screen icons in the bottom status bar on the far left, this means Thunderbird is 'online'.
-If you can see two black screen icons in the bottom status bar on the far left, this means Thunderbird is 'offline'.
+You can tell Thunderbird to work 'online' or 'offline' (the latter not being able to connect to the server).
+If you see two blue screen icons in the bottom status bar on the far left, this indicates that Thunderbird is 'online'.
+Two black screen icons in the bottom status bar on the far left will indicate that Thunderbird is 'offline'.

-You can set thunderbird to work offline: 'File ' > 'Offline' > 'work offline' You can use this whether you are using Pop or IMAP.
+You can set Thunderbird to work 'offline' by selecting> > .
+This setting works whether you are using POP or IMAP.